iiiramal/project-3-team-4/README.md

 ##

 ### Future Considerations:
-1. Date Check
+* Date Check
+ * We would eventually like for data to be cached temporarily, with data over a week old being flushed, and replaced via a new API call.
-2. Schema for DB
+* Schema for DB
+ * Adding Primary and Foreign keys to allow for CASCADING deletes of data to support the Date Check.
-3. Leaflet vs Google maps
+* Leaflet vs Google Maps
+ * The Google Maps widget appears to cause issues to work around due to its pre-integrated tools.
+We would like to explore if it is the best map tool to produce our vision.
-4. Visual Star Respresentation
+* Visual Star Respresentation
+ * Currently Stars are being displayed as numbers, but we would like to replace these numbers with a visual represention. (i.e. Yelp, Amazon)

 ##